Boeing B-29 Superfortress variants: Navy P2B patrol bomber

 The U.S. Navy acquired four B-29-BWs from the U.S. Army Air Forces on March 14, 1947.
 These aircraft were modified for long-range patrol missions and given the designation P2B-1S with Navy Bureau Numbers (BuNo) 84028, 84029, 84030 and 84031.

 BuNo 84029, previously AAF Ser.
-No. 45-21787, later went through modifications to carry the Navy's Douglas D-558-2 Skyrocket high-speed rocket-powered research aircraft.
-The bomb bay was modified to carry the Skyrocket II under the belly and dropped for supersonic speed testing.
+No. 45-21787, was modified to carry the Navy's Douglas D-558-2 Skyrocket high-speed research aircraft.
+The bomb bay was modified to carry the Skyrocket II under the belly and drop for supersonic speed testing.
 The first Skyrocket test flight occurred on September 8, 1950, with test pilot William B. Bridgeman, and George Jansen flying the B-29.
-Scott Crossfield later broke Mach 2 with the Skyrocket on November 20, 1953; the last Skyrocket flight was in December 1956.
+Scott Crossfield later broke Mach 2 flying the Skyrocket on November 20, 1953; the last Skyrocket flight was in December 1956.

 The P2B-1S "mother-ship" was nicknamed Fertile Myrtle and was assigned the NACA number 137.
 As of May 2013, this aircraft was in the collection of Kermit Weeks at his Fantasy of Flight aviation museum in Polk City, Florida.
 The forward fuselage section was restored and briefly displayed at the Florida Air Museum in Lakeland, Florida.
-It has since been relocated to Fantasy of Flight's "Golden Hill" storage facility along with the remainder of the disassembled aircraft and is awaiting full restoration to airworthy flying status at a future date.
+It has since been relocated to Fantasy of Flight's "Golden Hill" storage facility along with the remainder of the disassembled aircraft, awaiting future restoration to flyable status.

 BuNo 84030 and 84031 were later modified into anti-submarine patrol bombers and redesignated P2B-2S.